Sociocracy

-Origins
+19th century

-The word 'sociocracy' is derived from the Latin socius meaning companions, colleagues, or associates; and cratia which refers to the ruling class, as in aristocracy, plutocracy, democracy, and meritocracy.
+The word 'sociocracy' is derived from the Latin socius meaning companions, colleagues, or associates; and the Greek cratia which refers to the ruling class, as in aristocracy, plutocracy, democracy, and meritocracy.

 It was coined in 1851 by French philosopher Auguste Comte, as a parallel to sociology, the science that studies how people organize themselves into social systems.
 Comte believed that a government led by sociologists would use scientific methods to meet the needs of all the people, not just the ruling class.
 American sociologist Lester Frank Ward in an 1881 paper for the Penn Monthly was an active advocate of a sociocracy to replace the political competition created by majority vote.

 Ward expanded his concept of sociocracy in Dynamic Sociology (1883) and The Psychic Factors of Civilization (1892).
 Ward believed that a well educated public was essential for effective government, and foresaw a time when the emotional and partisan nature of contemporary politics would yield to a more effective, dispassionate, and scientific discussion of issues and problems.
 Democracy would thus eventually evolve into a more advanced form of government, sociocracy.

-20th century
+Early 20th century

-The Dutch pacifist, educator, and peace worker Kees Boeke and his wife, English peace activist Beatrice Boeke-Cadbury, updated and expanded Ward's ideas in the mid-20th century by implementing the first sociocratic organizational structure in a school in Bilthoven, Netherlands.
+The Dutch pacifist, educator, and peace worker Kees Boeke and his wife, English peace activist Beatrice Boeke-Cadbury, updated and expanded Ward's ideas by implementing the first sociocratic organizational structure in a school in Bilthoven, Netherlands they co-founded in 1926.
 The school still exists: the Children's Community Workshop (Werkplaats Kindergemeenschap).
 Boeke saw sociocracy (in Dutch: Sociocratie) as a form of governance or management that presumes equality of individuals and is based on consensus.
 This equality is not expressed with the 'one man, one vote' law of democracy but rather by a group of individuals reasoning together until a decision is reached that is satisfactory to each one of them.

-To make sociocratic ideals operational, Boeke used consensus decision-making based on the practices of the Quakers, which he described as one of the first sociocratic organizations.
+To make sociocratic ideals operational, Boeke used consensus decision-making based on the Quaker business method, which he described as one of the first sociocratic organizations.
 Another is his school of approximately 400 students and teachers in which decisions were made by everyone working together in weekly "talkovers" to find a mutually acceptable solution.
 The individuals in each group would then agree to abide by the decision.
 "Only when common agreement is reached can any action be taken, quite a different atmosphere is created from that arising from majority rule."
 Boeke defined three "fundamental rules": (1) That the interests of all members must be considered and the individual must respect the interests of the whole.
 (2) No action could be taken without a solution that everyone could accept, and (3) All members must accept these decisions when unanimously made.
 If a group could not make a decision, the decision would be made by a "higher level" of representatives chosen by each group.
-The size of a decision-making group should be limited to 40 with smaller committees of 5-6 making "detailed decisions".
+The size of a decision-making group should be limited to 40 with smaller committees of 5–6 making "detailed decisions".
 For larger groups, a structure of representatives is chosen by these groups to make decisions.